jss367/jss367.github.io/_posts/2021-05-02-training-on-unbalanced-datasets.md

     recall :  0.0

-OK, so the model trained on unbalanced has a higher accuracy, but that's because it predicted the majority class for everything!
+OK, so the model trained on the unbalanced dataset has a higher accuracy, but that's because it predicted the majority class for everything!
 It has **zero** precision and recall.

 ```python